christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.13](/images/PharnacesII.jpg){:width="400px"}

 Fig. 1.13.
-Coin depicting Pharnaces II.
+Coin depicting Pharnaces II who was the king of the Bosporan Kingdom and the Kingdom of Pontus.
+He was a .
 At the Battle of Zela (47 BC) Julius Caesar defeats Pharnaces II and coins the phrase "Veni, Vidi, Vici".
 Pharnaces II flees and is killed by his own governor, Asander, who then becomes King of the Bosporus.
 This was not a succession; it was an avatar switch.
 Pharnaces II called himself "King of Kings" on coinsas Asander did.

 ![Fig.1.14](/images/Burebista.jpg){:width="400px"}